45 Truly Fun Things To Do In California

 Go to Bodie State Historic Park

-If you are a fan of eerie places, one of the best things to do in California is visiting the Old Ghost Town in Bodie State Historic Park.
-It’s a bit difficult to get there – you will need your own car and several hours of driving from Sacramento (the closest major town); but it is worth it.
+If you are a fan of eerie places, one of the best things to do in California is to visit the Old Ghost Town in Bodie State Historic Park.
+It’s a bit difficult to get there – you will need your own car and several hours of driving from Sacramento (the closest major town), but it is worth it.

 what to do in california